AndreaBot/SwiftLingo/README.md

 Rebuilt with SwiftUI, SwiftLingo offers a more comprehensive app experience, featuring a fresh design, additional functionalities and an enhanced user experience.

-SwiftLingo supports translation to and from 29 languages using the DeepL Translator API (https://rapidapi.com/splintPRO/api/deepl-translator)
+SwiftLingo supports translation to and from 29 languages using the Deep Translate API (https://rapidapi.com/riyanshgupta750/api/deep-translate6)

 Just like AI Translate, SwiftLingo utilizes Firebase for user authentication and Firebase Firestore as its database.